thegreatkeej/Estimator_Project/README.md

 ### Description of the source of data:
 We've chosen 16 commonly used electrical materials items to query.
 After some research, we determined that the Home Depot product API does the best job of grabbing electrical material items we tell it to look for by product id.
 We then Plug the 16 items into a Google search algorithm and extract the material name, the price, and the website link.
 Unfortunately, the Google search API does not have a vendor category so to extract the name of the vendor, we use Python to split the link.
 Our main source of data is generated daily and can contain up to twenty-seven vendors.
 We also have historical data but the best we could find only covers two vendors (Home Depot and Lowes) over a 120 day period.

-### Questions we hope to answer with the data:
+### Questions we answered with the data:
 Small items, typically purchased with large materials, are not directly priced.
 Rather, a percentage is tagged to the cost of the primary material to account for the cost of the small items.
 It’s impractical to search out each individual small item and yet, the margin on electrical construction is so slim that even the price of small items can make a difference on the profit.
 The materials we are looking at can be placed in four categories: conduit, conduit fittings, cable and the wires that go inside the cables.

 Questions:
-o	Is there a correlation between the cost of conduit and fittings? o	Is there a correlation between the cost of cable and the wires they need? o	Is there a correlation between the cost of materials and the days of the week—in other words, is there a day of the week where materials are more expensive or less expensive And if so can we predict it? o	Is there a relationship between a vendor’s location or region and how much they charge?
+o	Is there a correlation between the cost of conduit and fittings?
+YES o	Is there a correlation between the cost of cable and the wires they need?
+YES o	Is there a correlation between the cost of materials and the days of the week—in other words, is there a day of the week where materials are more expensive or less expensive And if so can we predict it?
+YES AND YES o	Is there a relationship between a vendor’s location or region and how much they charge?
+YES

 ### Description of the data exploration phase of the project:
 The API approach was our alternative to web scraping, but the data collected still requires a lot of cleaning.
 There are scaling issues, and naming issues (different manufacturers have slightly different names for the same items).
 Once we have created vendor columns, we then plug those vendor names into a slightly different Google shopping API and that returns addresses.
 From the address column, we create a region column.
 There is also a formatted datetime column and a synthetic column based on the datetime that gives us the day of the week.
 The system is not perfect, but it works well.
 Since October 20th, we have been collecting and consolidating data.
 We currently have over 1000 rows of cleaned data with several features (prices, location, region, day of the week) and targets (high prices, low prices, and about average prices).